Oakwood tube station

 Oakwood is a London Underground station.
-It is on the Piccadilly line between Southgate and Cockfosters stations, and is located in London fare zone 5.
-The station is on the edge of the Oakwood area of Enfield (N14) and is situated at the junction of Bramley Road (A110) and Chase Road (the other end of Chase Road is close to Southgate Underground station).
+It is on the Piccadilly line between Southgate and Cockfosters stations, and is in London fare zone 5.
+The station is located on the edge of the Oakwood area of Enfield (N14) and is situated at the junction of Bramley Road (A110) and Chase Road (the other end of Chase Road is close to Southgate tube station).
 This station has step-free access after the upgrades made to the station between October and December 2007.